 Getting compensation from a car accident insurance claim hinges on proving liability as well as demonstrating your damages.
 A number of other factors play a role when it comes to how large of a settlement you receive, however.
-In addition to producing evidence such as medical bills, you also need to avoid taking certain actions to ensure you get the settlement you deserve.
+In addition to producing evidence such as medical bills, our Washington personal injury attorney advises you also need to avoid taking certain actions to ensure you get the settlement you deserve.
 Three ways to ruin your personal injury claim include:

 Many lawyers advise clients to shut down any social media accounts while they have an ongoing car accident claim or pending personal injury lawsuit.
 While this is becoming more and more difficult, remember that anything you post online cannot help your claim, only hurt it.

 It feels good to have friends rally behind you, but reach out in person and only to trusted individuals for this kind of support.
 Keep details of your accident off the Internet, including Facebook, Instagram, and Twitter.

 Moreover, do not just use caution when it comes to talking about your accident.
 Use caution before posting anything about paddleboarding in Puget Sound or before checking in for a hike in the Snoqualmie Pass as the insurer can use even the most innocuous post against you.

 While insurance adjusters may try to make you believe otherwise, you do not have to give a recorded statement right away.
 You have time to discuss your case with a lawyer and determine if a recorded statement is necessary at all.